ji-k/monospace/README.md

 ## Target Features
 * User authentication: users can sign up and sign in
-* Stories: users can create stories
+* Posts: users can create posts
-* Comments: users can comment on stories
+* Comments: users can comment on posts

 ## Technologies Used